The Flows module is a comprehensive, end-to-end automation engine powered by .

 Bootstrap a new Flow based on a template

-To export a Flow, click on the Export Flow
+To export a Flow, click on the Export Flow button.
+The Flow will be exported with a .flow extension format.

-To import a Flow, click on Import Flow
+To import a Flow, click on Import Flow:

 Select the Flow you would like to import (.flow file):